Having originally formed at college, London trio Sun Bloom have now shared their latest single ‘Take It Away’.

-We caught up with Galileo’s Fan to find out more…
+We caught up with Viv to find out more…

-Hi Galileo’s Fan, welcome to Get In Her Ears!
+Hi Sun Bloom, welcome to Get In Her Ears!
 Can you tell us a bit about the band?

 How did you initially all get together and start creating music?

-Your new album I Won’t Be Found is out in September – can you tell us what it’s all about?
-Are there any themes running throughout the album?
+Your new single ’Take It Away’ is out now – can you tell us what it’s all about?

-You’ve been compared to the likes of The Frames and The Cranberries, but who would you say are your main musical influences?
+You’ve been compared to the likes of Alvvays and Best Coast, but who would you say are your main musical influences?

 How is your local music scene?
 Do you go to see lots of live music?